-Figure \ref{fig_L12} shows the phonon dispersion curves of AuCu$_3$ and CuAu$_3$ in the L1$_2$ structure.
-For both alloys, the phonon hardening behaviors are also observed when $T_{\rm e}$ is increased.
-However, as shown in Fig.~\ref{fig_L10}, L1$_0$ AuCu becomes unstable against $T_{\rm e}$.
-While the longitudinal acoustic and optical phonons are hardened, the transverse acoustic mode is unstable because near the point R the phonon energy is imaginary.
+Figure~\ref{fig_wdm} shows the phonon dispersion curves of (a) Au, (b) Cu, (c) AuCu, (d) CuAu$_3$, and (e) AuCu$_3$ in the WDM regime, where $T_{\rm e}$ is set to 0, 4, and 6 eV.
+For both simple metals (Au and Cu), the phonon energy increases monotonically (i.e., phonon hardening) with $T_{\rm e}$, which is consistent with the previous calculations \cite{recoules,yan}.
+For CuAu$_3$ and AuCu$_3$ in the L1$_2$ structure, the phonon hardening behaviors are also observed when $T_{\rm e}$ is increased, while nonmonotonic increases are observed along the line of M-R for the transverse acoustic phonon branch.
+As shown in Fig.~\ref{fig_wdm}(c), L1$_0$ AuCu becomes unstable against $T_{\rm e}$.
+While the optical phonons are hardened significantly, the transverse acoustic mode is unstable because around point R the phonon energy is imaginary.